apache/camel-website/content/blog/2022/10/camel319-whatsnew/index.md

 We upgraded to Kafka Clients 3.2.x.
 Various other improvements and bug fixes as well, such as better error messages with health checks.

+### Camel Telegram

+We migrated the external HTTP client used by this component to the HTTP client provided by the JVM.

 ### New Components